-Old Mount Baldy Trail is a 12.3 mile moderately trafficked out and back trail located near Mount Baldy, CA that features a river and is only recommended for very experienced adventurers.
+Old Mount Baldy Trail is a 12.3 mile moderately trafficked out and back trail located near Mount Baldy, California that features a river and is only recommended for very experienced adventurers.
 The trail is primarily used for hiking and trail running and is accessible from June until October.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash